Kansas City Sunflower Fields & Farms in Bloom to Visit (Open Aug to Sept)

 Cost: Free to visit

-This sunflower patch is in full bloom from beginning of August through the end of Fall.
+This sunflower patch is in full bloom from the beginning of August through the end of Fall.
 They also offer on-site mini photo shoots by their daughter.
 (10 or 20 minute options) You can find more information about that on their website.

 Powell Gardens